 When looking for cheap car insurance for seniors in Utah, a few unique factors come into play.
 While older drivers tend to have more experience behind the wheel, some physical impairments often show with aging.
 These include vision loss, slower reflexes and changes in attention.

-According to the National Highway Traffic Safety Administration, 13.8% of fatal traffic accidents in Utah involved a driver over the age of 65 in 2017.
+According to the National Highway Traffic Safety Administration, 15.7% of fatal traffic accidents in Utah in 2017 involved a driver over the age of 65.
 Because seniors tend to face physical limitations to driving, Utah auto insurance companies weigh these risks against all other factors when developing policies for older drivers.

 If you are a senior shopping for car insurance, first meet with your doctor to discuss your capabilities and limitations behind the wheel, then research senior discounts offered by the top-rated car insurance companies in the state.

 Young student drivers in Utah are required to pay more for car insurance since they lack experience and are considered riskier to insure.

 On average, the annual cost of car insurance for student drivers is $3,030, which is almost three times what older drivers pay.

 The most affordable car insurance in Utah is from: